Square One Mall

+In 1999, New England Development Co. sold 14 of its malls, including Square One Mall, to Simon Property Group, for $1.725 billion.

+In 2002, Best Buy acquired six of Service Merchandise's top-performing locations, including its Square One Mall location, as part of the chain's liquidation.

+In 2004, the store gained a new anchor tenant with the construction of a new space for Dick's Sporting Goods.

-Filene's Basement, one of the malls former anchors, filed for bankruptcy protection on May 4, 2009.
-New York’s Crown Acquisitions, made a bid to buy Filene's Basement including their famous Downtown Crossing location which closed in 2007.
-All Filene's Basement stores closed in December 2011.
+Filene's Basement, one of the malls anchors, filed for bankruptcy protection on May 4, 2009.
+It was acquired at auction by Syms Corporation, which reached an agreement with Simon Property Group to keep its Square One Mall, South Shore Plaza, Northshore Mall, and Arsenal Mall locations open until December 2011.

-TJ Maxx was originally in a space built for Lechmere, but has since moved to a space formerly occupied by Filene's Basement.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Square One Mall, into Seritage Growth Properties.
-Sears downsized its store to the lower level in 2017.
-The upper level of Sears is now vacant.
+Sears downsized its store to the lower level in 2017, leaving the upper level vacant.
 On June 30, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store closed on September 13, 2020.

-Bus connections

-Along with a large parking lot, the MBTA services the Square One Mall with the following MBTA bus routes: